XioNYC/StarRaiders/README.md

  1. There are eight spaces per tab.
  2. Each line begins with thirteen characters followed by a tab.
- 3. If you don't know how to set your tabs then don't use tabs at all - just use spaces.
+ 3. If you don't know how to set your tabs then please take this nicely: don't type this in.
+(Manual re-entabbing is not pleasant.)

-(If 8 spaces per tab is against your religion, tough: it's against my religion, too, so you have no excuse.  `Space` it `XOR` `Tab` with 8.
-Capisce?)
+(If 8 spaces per tab is against your religion, tough: it's against my religion, too, so you have no excuse.)

 How *Not*
 ---------